czeildi/ghcontributors/README.md

 Store it in your `.Renviron` with name `GH_CONTRIB_PAT` or change this line in `scripts/01_collect_contributors.R` to reflect the name of your token.

+- `devtools::load_all()`
+- commit history github api results are cached to disk by default because they take significant time to fetch.
+If you want to start fresh, delete the contents of `cached_data/commits_{report_end_date}`
 - run `scripts/01_collect_contributors.R`, this can take up to 10 minutes (requesting commit history for each repository)
 - knit `scripts/02_summarize_contributors.Rmd` (optionally change params in the yaml header) or call
 ```r